-Civil Society - comprising, inter-alia, groups of NGOs concerned with the environment and capacity building.
+Civil Society - comprising, inter alia, groups of NGOs concerned with the environment and capacity building.
 The latter are non-profit organizations working in the rural environment (including in agribusiness), which aim to ensure proper management of natural resources and environmental conservation.
 The NGOs tend to raise objections whenever forest and farming practices negatively affect forest sustainability.

 Many NGOs (associated under the ANONG network) specifically promote the protection and conservation of forests, while others who also work with forests are mainly driven by concern for environmental conservation as a whole.
 These groups have substantial social mobilization and awareness capacity and their positions on conservation and management projects associated with forest resources can be significant.
 Thus it is important to include them in any REDD+ process.
+They come together under the aegis of the NGO federation ANONG and the Uruguayan Network of Environmental NGOs.